nesi/snakemake_workshop/RezBaz2020_snakemake_tutorial.md

 ### Capture our logs

-What happens if we have a large workflow and an error in one of our rules?
+What happens if we have an error in one of our rules?
 Let's create an error (remove the `-o` flag):

 ```python
 # Targets